 Volt Carbon Technologies Announces Subsidiary Solid Ultrabattery as a Successful Applicant of the DAIR Green Fund

-/EIN News/ -- Calgary, Alberta, Canada, March 14, 2023 (GLOBE NEWSWIRE) -- Volt Carbon Technologies Inc. (“Volt Carbon” or the “Company”) (TSX-V: VCT) (OTCQB: TORVF) in conjunction with Downsview Aerospace Innovation & Research (DAIR) is pleased to announce that its subsidiary, Solid Ultrabattery Inc. is a successful applicant of the DAIR Green Fund for a project titled “Development of lithium-ion battery for small drone and UAV applications.”
+Calgary, Alberta, Canada, March 14, 2023 (GLOBE NEWSWIRE) -- Volt Carbon Technologies Inc. ("Volt Carbon" or the "Company") VCT TORVF in conjunction with Downsview Aerospace Innovation & Research (DAIR) is pleased to announce that its subsidiary, Solid Ultrabattery Inc. is a successful applicant of the DAIR Green Fund for a project titled "Development of lithium-ion battery for small drone and UAV applications."

 Funding Initiative